elijahsamuels/rails-generators-readme/README.md

 * A database migration that will add a table and add the columns `name`, `genre`, and `bio`.
 * A model file that will inherit from `ApplicationRecord` (as of Rails 5)

 **Note:** Up to Rails 4.2, all models inherited from `ActiveRecord::Base`.
 Since Rails 5, all models inherit from `ApplicationRecord`.
-If you've used an older version of Rails in the past, you may be wondering what happened to `ActiveRecord::Base`?
+If you've have used an older version of Rails in the past, you may be wondering what happened to `ActiveRecord::Base`?
 Well, not a lot has changed, actually.
 This file is automatically added to models in Rails 5 applications:

 ```ruby
 # app/models/application_record.rb